Girls Venture Corps Air Cadets

-The Girls Venture Corps Air Cadets (GVCAC) is a voluntary uniformed youth organisation in the United Kingdom for girls aged between 11 and 20.
-It is a registered charity, and a member of The National Council for Voluntary Youth Services (NCVYS). the Corps Commandant is Yvonne McCarthy.
-The GVCAC receives no funding from the Ministry of Defence (MoD).
-All adult staff members are subject to DBS checks.
+The Girls Venture Corps Air Cadets (GVCAC) was a national voluntary uniformed youth organisation in the United Kingdom for girls aged between 11 and 20.
+It was a registered charity, and a member of The National Council for Voluntary Youth Services (NCVYS). the Corps Commandant was Yvonne McCarthy.
+The GVCAC received no funding from the Ministry of Defence (MoD).
+All adult staff members were subject to DBS checks.
+In 2022 the national organisation was disbanded, with the individual units continuing as independent charities.

 History

 The GVC has its origins in 1940 as part of the National Association of Training Corps for Girls.
 This umbrella organisation was responsible for the Girls' Training Corps (GTC), Girls' Nautical Training Corps (GNTC) and Women's Junior Air Corps (WJAC).

 First woman to break sound barrier

 Former Air Transport Auxiliary pilot, Diana Barnato Walker, became a pilot for the Women's Junior Air Corps (WJAC) shortly after the war, giving cadets training and air-experience flights to air-minded teenage girls to encourage them to enter the aviation industry.
 In July 1948, an aircraft that she was flying caught fire near White Waltham.
-Rather than bale out and lose the WJAC’s aircraft, she switched off the fuel and glided the aircraft back.
+Rather than bail out and lose the WJAC's aircraft, she switched off the fuel and glided the aircraft back.
 In 1963 she undertook a flight in an English Electric Lightning, attaining 1,262 mph (Mach 1.65) in a two-seat T.4 trainer and thus became the first British woman to exceed the speed of sound.